 Reset All Settings can help if you’re still not sure which app is causing your iPhone to freeze.
 Reset All Settings resets your iPhone settings to their factory defaults, but it doesn’t delete any data.

 You’ll have to reenter your Wi-Fi password and configure the Settings app again, but Reset All Settings can fix a frozen iPhone, and it’s a lot less work than erasing and restoring your iPhone from a backup.
-To reset your iPhone to factory default settings, go to Settings -> General -> Reset -> Reset All Settings.
+To reset your iPhone to factory default settings, go to Settings -> General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings.

 4. Stronger Measures: Fix The Frozen iPhone Problem For Good